 The appendix provides a more formal derivation for a panel setting such as ours and to account for controls.
 But the intuition is clear.
 One can use the subpopulation of floats to estimate the spillover effect channel (the δ in our example).
 Using this estimate, a control function approach to correct the usual IV estimator consists of simply netting out the spillover channel from the outcome variable.
-The corrected estimate of the treatment effect γ in (16) will be consistent and asymptotically Gaussian with variance inflated by the auxiliary regression uncertainty.
+The corrected estimate of the treatment effect γ in (13) will then be consistent.